americocunhajr/americocunhajr.github.io/_software/ORCHARD.md

 ---
 title: "ORCHARD: Orchard Sprayer Tower Dynamics"
 logo: "ORCHARD.png"
-description: "A code for simulating the nonlinear stochastic dynamics of an orchard sprayer tower, applied in agricultural research."
+description: "A software tool for simulating the nonlinear stochastic dynamics of an orchard sprayer tower.
+It provides insights into the stability and operational performance of agricultural spraying systems under dynamic and uncertain conditions.
+The tool helps engineers design more efficient and stable spraying mechanisms."
-date: 2022-08-18
+date: 2018-01-01
 website: "https://americocunhajr.github.io/ORCHARD"
 github: "https://github.com/americocunhajr/ORCHARD"
 docs: